kpc-simone/modelling_tutorial/howto.md

 ### What this is:

-_Nengo_ is its accompanying Python package for building and simulating large-scale, functional spiking neural architectures based on the Neural Engineering Framework (NEF).
+_Nengo_ is a Python package for building and simulating large-scale, functional spiking neural architectures based on the Neural Engineering Framework (NEF).

 The NEF provides methods to implement a large, useful class of mathematical operations in spiking neurons.
 These operations are realized with convex optimization, rather than with online 'learning methods.
 This is important for two reasons: First, a function specified by the user is immediately implemented in the network, rather than having to wait for a training period to complete.
 Second, the math that governs the convex optimization process is completely understood and can be challenged.
 It consists of three principles: Representation, Transformation, and Dynamics.